SNMetamorph/SimpleLED/README.md

 This library allows you to control LEDs, library includes these functions: defined or manual RGB and HSV color setting, brigthness adjustment.
 For using it you need have 3 free digital PWM pins (3, 5, 6 for example).

 # Schematic
 You may using this library for LED strips or LEDs group.
-Also, for controlling LED strips you need to make scheme given below three times for every color channel.
+Also, for controlling LED strips you need to make scheme given below three times for every color channel.<br>
 Warning!
-Use only suitable voltage power supplies, otherwise you risk to burn your LED strip.
+Use only suitable voltage power supplies, otherwise you risk to burn your LED strip.<br>
 Scheme for using with strip:

 ![Preview](https://github.com/SNMetamorph/SimpleLED/blob/master/mosfetscheme.png?raw=true)